Shivam-Courasia/first-openai-api-call/README.md

 - Create a file named `.env` in the project root.
 - Add your OpenAI API key to the file:

+Note :  we use baseUrl while connecting to OpenAi api , If you have openAi api key remove the baseUrl and if not create a github model api key

 ### 4. Run the Script

 ```bash